 The ABG Service

-ABG with their versatile system and design backup managed to produce the most cost effective solution and eliminated the requirement for attenuation tanks at ground level.
+Owing to their versatile system and design backup, ABG managed to produce the most cost effective solution and eliminated the requirement for attenuation tanks at ground level.